Oracle Scratchpad

 Delayed Logging Block Cleanout

 Finally, let’s go back to a block that was subject to commit cleanout.
 If you query this block you can see the effects of the committed transaction, but since the commit cleanout wrote the commit SCN into its ITL slot you know when the transaction committed and generally don’t need to do anything to tidy the block up as you read it.
-However if you want to update the block you’re made responsible for finishing the cleanout of the block – in fact you may even want to re-use that ITL entry and update some of the rows which are still showing a lock byte.
-So, at this point, you complete the block cleanout, and generate redo that describes not only the changed you are now making but also the earlier commit cleanout.
-This process is known as ‘delayed logging’ block cleanout – because the redo log for the commit cleanout has been delayed until this moment.
+However if your session wants to update the block it becomes responsible for finishing the cleanout of the block – in fact you may even want to re-use that ITL entry and update some of the rows which are still showing a lock byte.
+So, at this point, your session completes the block cleanout and generates redo that describes not only the changes you are now making but also the earlier commit cleanout.
+This process is known as “delayed logging” block cleanout – because the redo log for the previous commit cleanout has been delayed until this moment.

 1. Nice post Jonathan.